tbarker/5X-Crypto-Security-Guide/README.md

 ### Signing Computers

+These are just for setting up and signing your transactions.
+Don't use them for anything else.

 - 1 × Android Tablet
 - 1 × Small iOS device
 - 1 × **Spare Phone** (Cheap emergency backup device for wallet recovery and transactions.)

 We will use your phone as the signing device for the **Personal** wallet to avoid an additional device.

+You don't have to use the specific software in the Setup Guide, but do not to use the Safe Vault Web interface for everything.
+That's how ByBit lost over a billion dollars!

 ### Other Stuff